1971–72 New York Rangers season

 The 1971–72 New York Rangers season was the franchise's 46th season.
 Jean Ratelle, Vic Hadfield, and Rod Gilbert ranked third, fourth and fifth overall in league scoring.
 The Rangers qualified for the postseason for the sixth consecutive season.
-The club made its first appearance in the Stanley Cup final since 1950 but lost in six games to the Boston Bruins.
+The club made its first appearance in the Stanley Cup Finals since 1950 but lost in six games to the Boston Bruins.